cypherkeil/color_demo/README.md

 **Color Demo**

-This is a brief demo demonstrating an Express API and React front-end built on the same server.
+This is a brief example demonstrating an Express API and React front-end built on the same server.
 It allows you to choose a set of colors in the web browser and then save them to a collection by email address.
 Colors saved to an email address can be retrieved and reselected if desired.

-Thanks to [Node](https://nodejs.org/), [Express](http://expressjs.com/), [Sequelize](http://docs.sequelizejs.com/), [React](https://reactjs.org/), [create-react-app](https://github.com/facebook/create-react-app), and many others.
+Thanks to [Node](https://nodejs.org/), [Express](http://expressjs.com/), [Sequelize](http://docs.sequelizejs.com/), [React](https://reactjs.org/), [create-react-app](https://github.com/facebook/create-react-app), [Spectrum colorpicker](https://bgrins.github.io/spectrum/) and many others.

 ---